AndrewDongminYoo/docs-trunk-io-ko/administration/support.md

 #### Email

 Please email [support@trunk.io](mailto:support@trunk.io) for any questions you might have.
-We aim to respond to all inquiries withn 24 hours.
+We aim to respond to all inquiries within 24 hours.

 #### Slack